docker/docs/subscription/scout-details.md

 {% include scout-early-access.md %}

 This page provides an overview of the subscription plans for Docker Scout.
-To compare features available for each plan, see [Docker Scout Pricing](https://docker.com/products/docker-scout){: target="_blank" rel="noopener" class="_" id="dkr_docs_scout_subscription_btl"}.
+To compare features available for each plan, see [Docker Scout Pricing](https://docker.com/products/docker-scout){: target="_blank" rel="noopener" class="_"}.

 ## Docker Scout Free